 Where can I find degree requirements for my major?

 You can find all the degree requirements in the Drexel University Catalog.
 There you’ll also find a recommended plan of study, and co-op/career opportunities.

 Is there a maximum number of credits I can transfer to Drexel?

-The maximum number of credits that may be transferred into a Drexel undergraduate program is 90 quarter credits.
-If you come in to Drexel with more than 90 credits you will work with your advisor to decide which credits will be used towards graduation.
-You can find more information about transferring credits on the provost’s website (PDF
+The maximum number of credits that may be transferred into a Drexel undergraduate program is 90 quarter credits (the equivalent of approximately 60 semester credits) .
+If you come into Drexel with more than 90 quarter credits you will work with your advisor to decide which will be used towards graduation.
+Find more information about transferring credits.

 How much does it cost to attend Drexel?

 Information on tuition, housing, textbooks, and other costs are available on the Undergraduate Admissions website.
 Transfer students are eligible for scholarships and financial aid packages, including The Drexel Promise, which provides 50% of tuition for students who earn an associate degree at an accredited community college in Pennsylvania or New Jersey.
 Also, be sure to consider the value of co-op in your evaluation.
 Engineering students generally earn a wide range averaging $20,000 per 6-month co-op, which can offset tuition and living expenses.